noriov/nostd_env/README.md

 % ./run-qemu.sh
 ```

-On other systems: (to be described)
+On other systems: (To be described..)

  * * *